theowlgame/owl-docs/info/certificates.md

 # Fairness & Certificates

-RichBitz only works with prestigious gaming providers such as Evolution, MicroGaming, Pragmatic Play, which they guarantee fairness of the games provided.&#x20;
+ShibaBets only works with prestigious gaming providers such as Evolution, MicroGaming, Pragmatic Play, which they guarantee fairness of the games provided.&#x20;

 &#x20;